Immigration / Emigration Model

 float

-the proportion of the population in a given age group, year, province, and projection scenario who are male
+the proportion of the population in a given age group, time interval, province, and projection scenario who are male

 projection_scenario